 - Have no more than 50 percent of its shares held by five or fewer individuals

-- Liquidity: Publicly traded REIT shares can be easily bought and sold.
-More than 160 REITs are traded on major stock exchanges.
+- Liquidity: Stock exchange-listed REIT shares can be easily bought and sold.

-- Transparency: Publicly traded REITs operate under the same rules as other public companies for securities regulatory and financial reporting purposes.
+- Transparency: Stock exchange-listed REITs operate under the same rules as other public companies for securities regulatory and financial reporting purposes.